MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 - Task-based billing

 ### Resource Management
-Project Operations will provide optional support for the Universal Resource Scheduling (URS) board and scheduling  assistant.
+Project Operations provides optional support for the Universal Resource Scheduling (URS) board and scheduling assistant.
 This new experience will become mandatory in the April 2023 wave.

 ## Frequently asked questions